skalarproduktraum/phd-thesis/chapters/track2track.md

 ## Discussion and Future Work

 In this chapter we have introduced the _track2track_ strategy for tracking cells in 3D microscopy images in an effort to speed up manual tracking and proofreading and developed a proof of concept.
-Preliminary results show that we can achieve a significant speedup compared to manually tracking cells.
+Preliminary results show that we can achieve an order of magnitude speedup compared to manually tracking cells.

 Before we can bring this strategy into actual use for biologists, we need to do three more things: